whwangChina/subcommission-ordovician/pages/index.md

 ### Ordovician News

 The annual Ordovician News provides an in-depth overview of the activities of members of our community and contact information to facilitate strengthing scientific connections.
-See the latest issue and the backlog on the [Ordovician News](news) page.
+See the latest issue and the backlog of the [Ordovician News](news) page.

 <a href="files/Ordovician_News_2023.pdf">
     <img src ="images/Ordovician_News_2023.jpg" alt="Ordovician News Newsletter" style="width:400px; border:solid 1px black" />